Dancing with the Stars (American TV series) season 20: Week 7: Eras Night

 Couples performed one unlearned dance representing a different historical era.
 The couple with the highest score earned immunity from elimination, while the rest of the couples participated in dance-offs for extra points.
 For each dance-off, the couple with the highest score picked the opponent against whom they wanted to dance; the chosen opponent was allowed to pick the dance style (from cha-cha-cha, foxtrot, or salsa).
 The winner of each dance-off earned two points.
 For winning immunity, Nastia & Sasha received a three-point bonus.
-The Charleston was introduced.
 Couples are listed in the order they performed.

 Week 8: America's Choice Night

 Couples performed a routine featuring an unlearned dance and song that was chosen by the public, as well as a trio dance involving an eliminated pro or a member of the dance troupe.
 Couples are listed in the order they performed.
 Two couples were eliminated at the end of the night.